gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## The Gates of Heck (Maddy)

 Maddy shrieked as something tapped her ankle.
-Without thinking she pulled her feet under her and stood up on the chair.
+She leaped to her feet and stood up on the chair.
 Was it a snake?
 A centipede?

 A flat little bot, square and gray, backed away from her on four little wheels as if startled.
-It whirred, paused, and whirred again.
+It whirred,
+then held up a screen the size of her palm.
+"hello" scrolled across it.

-Maddy stared at it in disbelief, then swallowed and said,
+Maddy stared at it in disbelief.
-"Hello again."
+"Hello yourself,"
+she managed.
 It was the cleaning bot she had met in Patient's lair, the one that had brought her Papa Roo's notebook.

 She stepped gingerly onto the floor.
 "It's aright, it's aright," she said soothingly as it backed away from her.
-"Remember me?
-I'm not going to hurt you."
+"I'm not going to hurt you."

-The little bot rolled toward hesitantly, then stopped.
+The little bot hesitated.
 "How'd you get here?"
-Maddy asked gently.
+Maddy asked coaxingly.
 "Hm?
 Did Patient bring you?
 I bet that's what happened, isn't it?
 Oh, you poor thing."
 *I sound just like Mama,*
 Maddy thought,
-just like her mother did whenever she or Sindy was sick or skinned a knee.
+recognizing the tone her mother used whenever she or Sindy was sick or skinned a knee.

-That thought brought her back to where she was.
+"it bring this" the screen spelled out.
+"hide now afraid quiet hide"

+"I'll be quiet,"
+Maddy promised.
-She crouched down slowly.
+She squatted,
-"Hey.
+hugging her knees to her chest to make herself smaller.
+"I don't want Patient to find me either."

+"not find"
+the little bot agreed.

+Maddy shifted awkwardly.
+"But I could use your help.
 You see that?"
 She pointed at the screen showing the map of the Mire.
 "Do you know where that is?
 'Cuz I think something bad's happening, and I gotta find them and help my sister."

-The cleaning bot pivoted back and forth a couple of times and whirred at her again.
+The cleaning bot pivoted back and forth a couple of times.
+"afraid tell afraid hide"

 "Please?"
-she pleaded.
+Maddy pleaded.
 "You can come with me if you want to."

+"afraid caught"

+Maddy smiled with a confidence she didn't feel.
+"I got away last time, didn't I?
+And I have something that'll help me hide this time.
+*And* it's safer than staying here—sooner or later Patient will find you, and you know what'll happen then."

+"!!!" scrolled across the little bot's screen.

+She held her breath while it thought.
+"how hide"

+She held out the discombobulator.
+The cleaning bot rolled forward, for all the world as if it was sniffing the small device.
+"not understand"

+"I've already tested it,"
+Maddy said.
+"It'll stop Patient from finding us."

+The bot beeped,
+turned,
-She held her breath until the bot beeped, turned, and rolled over to the wall opposite the entrance.
+and rolled over to the wall opposite the entrance.
 A panel slid aside in its top.
 A delicate arm unfolded,
 pulled open a cover plate,
 and punched a code into the keypad behind it.
-With a scraping sound that spoke of long disuse, a door slid open.
+With a scrape that spoke of long disuse, a door slid open.

 Or tried to.
-The bot whirred in dismay as the panel jammed.
+The bot beeped in dismay as the panel jammed.
 "It's aright,"
 Maddy told it,
 wrinkling her nose at the stale smell